therealaldo/templates/issues.md

 Let us know what the expected behavior should be pertaining to your issue.

-> Ultrasound should open the image picker to select a new cover image for your profile.
+> Brassroots should open the image picker to select a new cover image for your profile.

 ### Actual Behavior